 In June 2015, Ms. Renfro made her Italian debut at the prestigious Opera di Firenze's Maggio Musicale singing the role of Paquette in Bernstein's Candide, for which she was praised as "fun" and “alluring".

-On the opera stage she has performed with Opera Tampa, Opera Delaware, Dicapo Opera, St. Petersburg Opera and others in repertoire including the title role in Carmen, Dido in Dido and Aeneas, Hansel in Hansel and Gretel, and Romeo in I Capuleti ed i Montecchi.
+On the opera stage she has performed with Opera Tampa, Opera Delaware, Dicapo Opera, St. Petersburg Opera and others in repertoire including the title role in La Cenerentola, Rosina in Il barbiere di Siviglia, Hansel in Hansel and Gretel, and Romeo in I Capuleti ed i Montecchi.

 Also an accomplished concert artist, she has performed with the Baltimore Symphony Orchestra, Richmond Symphony Orchestra, Delaware Symphony Orchestra, Buffalo Philharmonic, Bach in Baltimore Concert Series and the Bay-Atlantic Symphony in solo orchestral works including Handel's Messiah, the Mozart Requiem, and the Bach B Minor Mass.

-In October 2016 Ms. Renfro looks forward to returning to the Bay-Atlantic Symphony as the alto soloist in the Mozart Requiem.
-She will also return this Fall to Bach in Baltimore and the Richmond Symphony for Handel’s Messiah.
-In 2017, she will debut the role of Rosina in Il barbiere di Siviglia with Light Opera of New Jersey.
+In the 2016-2017 season, Ms. Renfro returned to the Bay-Atlantic Symphony as the alto soloist in the Mozart Requiem.
+She also returned to the Richmond Symphony for Handel’s Messiah.
+This past Spring she debuted the role of Rosina in Il barbiere di Siviglia with Light Opera of New Jersey.

 Originally from Coventry, Connecticut, she began her career in music as a singer/songwriter, performing in venues throughout New England with her guitar.
 After discovering a love of classical music in college, she earned a B.M. from the University of Connecticut and a M.M. and G.P.D. from the Peabody Conservatory in Baltimore, MD.